-Although I have ministered here in Although I have ministered here in this Diocese for only a short time, I have become keenly aware that, over the years, the priests and Religious given the awesome responsibility of listening and responding to the painful stories of victims have done so with Christ-like charity, recognizing the dignity and worth of each one as an individual made in the image and likeness of God.
-They have fulfiled their roles with exquisite concern for the well-being of the victims.
+Although I have ministered here in this Diocese for only a short time, I have become keenly aware that, over the years, the priests and Religious given the awesome responsibility of listening and responding to the painful stories of vicresponding to the plantal scories of vic-tims have done so with Christ-like chari-ty, recognizing the dignity and worth of each one as an individual made in the image and likeness of God.
+They have fulfilled their roles with exquisite concern for the well-being of the victims.
 They have also manifested sensitive pastoral concern for those accused.